baselakasha/quentra/.github/instructions/quentra.instructions.md

 # Project stack
 Quentra has a backend rest api in the /api folder and a frontend in the /frontend folder.
 The backend is built with Typescript, Node.js and Express, while the frontend is developed using Angular.

+# Guidelines
+- Do not add unecessary comments to the code.
+- Do not add explain your changes through code.
+- Only add comments when necessary to explain complex logic.

 # Typescript guidelines
 - Use Typescript for all new code.